burhanahmeed/last-used-tab-switcher/README.md

 - Current active tab
 - Last used tab (the tab you were on before the current one)

-When you use the keyboard shortcut or click the switch button, it activates the last used tab, making tab switching quick and efficient.
+**Tab Switching:** When you use the switch shortcut or button, it activates the last used tab, making tab switching quick and efficient.

+**Tab Duplication:** When you use the duplicate shortcut or button, it creates a new tab with the same URL as the current tab and places it immediately after the current tab.

 ## Files Structure